 Business size and the number of employees

 The bigger your business is and the more employees you have, the more expensive your handyman insurance premiums are.
-If you have more customers and doing a wide variety of handyman work, that would increase your premiums as well.
+If you have more customers and do a wide variety of handyman work, that would increase your premiums as well.

-Some coverages you have to pay premiums per employee like workers comp insurance or commercial auto insurance, so the more employees you have, the more expensive your premiums are.
+For some coverages, you have to pay premiums per employee like workers comp insurance or commercial auto insurance, so the more employees you have, the more expensive your premiums are.

 Your experience level

 Insurance companies always prefer experienced businesses to new businesses.
 The more experience you have, the more knowledge you have in managing your business to avoid accidents.
 Insurance companies take this into consideration as they set the price for your policy.
-If you are new to the business, you are more likely to make mistakes: cause accidents and get sued.
+If you are new to the business, you are more likely to make mistakes: cause accidents, and get sued.
 Your premiums will be higher.

 Your claim history